holepunchto/hyper-dht-prom-alias-rpc/README.md

 Emitted whenever an alias request is attempted.

 `uid` is a unique id for the attempt to map `alias` to `targetKey`, with as additional info `hostname` and `service`.

+#### `rpcClient.on('connection-error', ({ error, alias, targetKey, uid }))`

+Emitted whenever a connection errors.
+Connection errors are expected, and this is not a call to action (the connection will clean itself up), but it can be useful for logging.